 Thermal coal, iron ore and natural gas data reproduced with thanks and permission from the International Monetary Fund.
-Steel scrap figures are German fob export prices from the official trade statistics ['scrap: old steel'].
-Coking coal and electricity figures are provided with thanks from the Energy Information Administration (EIA) of the US Department of Energy: www.eia.doe.gov.
-Letter 'e' against any figure above indicates management estimate from Steelonthenet.com.
+Electricity figures are provided with thanks from the Energy Information Administration (EIA) of the US Department of Energy: https://www.eia.gov.
+Letter 'e' against any figure above indicates Steelonthenet.com estimate.

 Thermal coal is Australian, 1200 btu/pound, less than 1% sulfur 14% ash, fob Newcastle/Port Kembla.
 This data is expressed in US $/metric tonne.
-Coking coal is average quarterly US coke plant purchase price (source: EIA) with cost, insurance and freight included (cif).
-Please note that this price series is expressed as a cost per short ton.
-Natural gas is Russian origin - border price in Germany expressed in US $ per 1000 cubic meters of gas.
+Natural gas is Russian origin - border price in Germany expressed in US $ per million metric British Thermal Units.
 Electricity figures are average monthly US costs for industrial consumers.
 Units are cents per kilowatt hour.

-Ore prices are for Chinese imported iron ore fines (62% Fe spot, CFR Tianjin port).
-Units are cents per dry metric tonne unit.
+Iron ore price figures are for Chinese imported iron ore fines (62% Fe spot, CFR Tianjin port).
+Units are $ per metric tonne.